EnterpriseQualityCoding/FizzBuzzEnterpriseEdition/README.md

 ## Contributing

-Although this project is intended as satire, we take openness and inclusivity very seriously.
+We take openness and inclusivity very seriously.
 To that end we have adopted the following code of conduct.

 [Contributor Code of Conduct](CONTRIBUTING.md)